altocodenl/tagaway/readme.md

 ### Todo beta

-- server: bug a:: count, clarify in doc, document changes of last commit
 - server: downgrade notification priorities
 - server: check list of server vs import
 - client: check if more queries are done on initial load of update box